How To Properly Prep For An Exterior Paint Job

-After the substrate is pressure washed, there is a huge possibility that peeling paint was not completely removed.
+According to Calgary Painters, after the substrate is pressure washed, there is a huge possibility that peeling paint was not completely removed.
 In this case, you have to scrape off all the loose points so that the primer can be applied on a completely flat surface that is clean.
 If you skip this step, you will end up with an area that has poor adhesion.
 The expected life of the paint will be much lower in this case.

 Most people try to save money and buy prime that is cheaper.
 Make sure that quality is as high as possible.
 There is a reason why some prime out there costs more.
 Using high quality primer is necessary instead of paint that also includes primer.
 The bare wood needs to always be primed with suitable wood based exterior primer so that you make sure that wood will be properly protected from the damaging effects of the elements.